BrewdHQ/sparge/README.md

 ## Version History

+### 1.5.0

+- Use the lastest from echo server master branch
+  - Fixes bug with https redirect loop when server is behind a proxy

 ### 1.4.0

 - Added flag and env var to specify the log format.
 See [Echo Logger Middleware](https://echo.labstack.com/middleware/logger) for details on formatting.